frostoven/Cosmosis/MESH_CODES.md

 ## Mesh codes

-The `type` property determine what kind of object it is (switch, door, light, etc.).
+The `csmType` property determine what kind of object it is (switch, door, light, etc.).
 Each type has its own additional properties that go with it.
 For example, a switch has one or more target doors.
 Hitboxes may refer to specific regions (wing, nose, etc.).